 J.D., with honors, Drexel University Thomas R. Kline School of Law

 Professor Goldstein is privacy and compliance counsel for MRO, which provides services to health care providers in disclosure management and technology resources.
 Previously, she was associate counsel for business development at the ECRI Institute.
 She also has experience working in the Camden County Prosecutor's Office, the Office of the General Counsel of the University of Pennsylvania, and the Honorable Mary C. Jacobson in New Jersey Superior Court.

 B.A., University of Pittsburgh

-Professor Hoffman is president and founder of Hoffman & Associates, PC, a national health-care consulting firm dedicated to patient safety through compliance.
+Practice Professor of Law David Hoffman is the president and founder of Hoffman & Associates, PC, a national health-care consulting firm dedicated to patient safety through compliance.
 His previous experience includes prosecuting health care and fraud cases as an assistant U.S. attorney for the Office of the U.S. Attorney for the Eastern District of Pennsylvania and serving as chief counsel to the Pennsylvania Department of Aging.

 Course(s): Health Care Rules and Regulations

 J.D., Drexel University Thomas R. Kline School of Law

 Professor Ivancikova is the Associate General Counsel for AAA Mid-Atlantic Inc. where she provides legal advice and guidance on broad range of issues and in wide variety of circumstances